morganpobr/elo-everything/README.md

 - Track player competition history
 - Calculate ELO rating changes using the standard chess ELO formula
 - Support ties and draws in both leaderboard and direct match formats
+- Recalculate ratings for past competitions, even when submitted out of order

 ## Project Structure